henrytran2026/Xiaomi-PM-Final/docs/README.md

 ## Eval Results

-The prototype was evaluated against the golden dataset defined in Internal FAQ 12 of the PR-FAQ.
+The prototype was evaluated against the golden dataset.
 Nudge generation logic was extracted from source code and tested programmatically.

 | Category | Tests | Pass | Rate |
 |----------|-------|------|------|